cbmr-data/cbmr-data.github.io/esrum/source/services/rstudio.rst

  RStudio
 *********

-An RStudio_ server is made available at http://esrumcont01fl:8787/.
+An RStudio_ server is made available at http://esrumweb01fl:8787/.
 To use this server, you must

 #.
-Be a member of the ``SRV-esrumcont-users`` group.
+Be a member of the ``SRV-esrumweb-users`` group.
 Simply follow the
    steps in the :ref:`s_applying_for_access` section, and apply for access to this group.

 #.
 Be connected via the KU VPN (a wired connection at CBMR is *not*
    sufficient).
 See :ref:`p_usage_connecting` for more information.

-Once you have been been made a member of the ``SRV-esrumcont-users`` and connected using the VPN or a wired connection at CBMR, simply visit http://esrumcont01fl:8787/ and login using your KU credentials.
+Once you have been been made a member of the ``SRV-esrumweb-users`` and connected using the VPN or a wired connection at CBMR, simply visit http://esrumweb01fl:8787/ and login using your KU credentials.

 For your username you should use the short form: